ryxcommar/jupyter_kernel_hook/README.md

 A simple way to turn your package into a Jupyter server extension that automatically preload into an IPython kernel.

+You can install this package via `pip install jupyter-kernel-hook`.

 ## Example

 Add the following to your package's `__init__.py`: